Estádio D. Afonso Henriques: UEFA Nations League 2019 Finals

-Miklós Fehér's death
+Incidents

-The stadium witnessed the collapse of Sport Lisboa e Benfica player Miklós Fehér.
+The stadium witnessed the last smile before the collapse of S.L.
+Benfica player Miklós Fehér.
 This occurred during a league match between Vitória de Guimarães and Benfica on 25 January 2004.
 Late into the second half, Fehér received a yellow card shortly after coming on as a substitute.
 He then collapsed and went into cardiac arrest, later dying in hospital.
 Every time Benfica play in Guimarães, there is a remembrance ceremony at the location where Fehér collapsed.